KoenM9264/KoenM9264/README.md

 ## Hello there!
 I am Koen, a student, videographer, photographer, drone pilot, video/photo editor, and a computer guy who cannot really code.
-More info soon to come.
+I have a few websites, though not a main one yet, thoguh that is soon to come, with many other things...

 <!--
 **KoenM9264/KoenM9264** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.